toddbranch/ECE382/notes/L23/index.md

     - Subversion (SVN) - designed as a replacement for CVS
     - Git - hugely popular for individual / team software development
         - Required for this class
-        - Invented by Linus Torvalds for use with the Linux Kernel after Bitkeeper withdrew free use of the product
+        - Created by Linus Torvalds for use with the Linux Kernel after Bitkeeper withdrew free use of the product
         - Wrote the initial version in two weeks, used for kernel development within 2 months

 ### The Shell